tdilauro/Simplified-wiki/MetadataLayer.md

    types that are specific to third parties like `OVERDRIVE_ID` and `ASIN`.
 You can add an identifier type by adding a constant to this class.

-* `identifier`: The identifying string itself.
+* `identifier`: The identifying string itself, e.g. "9781453219539" or "019f21e3-9de9-4c40-95a4-dfabf55e7801" or "https://standardebooks.org/ebooks/miguel-de-cervantes-saavedra/don-quixote/john-ormsby/".

 * `weight`: On a scale of 0 to 1, how certain are you that this string identifies the book whose `Metadata` you're putting it into?

   If this is true by definition, 1 is an appropriate value.
-If Overdrive says that the Overdrive ID of a book is 1234abcd, then it's 1234abcd, by definition.
+If Overdrive says that the Overdrive ID of a book is "019f21e3-9de9-4c40-95a4-dfabf55e7801", then it's "019f21e3-9de9-4c40-95a4-dfabf55e7801", by definition.
 Otherwise it's a judgment call, depending on how much you trust the data.
-If you guessed at an ISBN based on a title match, then this number won't be terribly high.
+If you guessed at an identifier based on a title/author match, then this number won't be terribly high.

+  Most commercial data sources include a proprietary ID as well as an ISBN for the same book.
+In this case it's appropriate to assign 1 to both identifiers, but the proprietary ID should be used as the primary identifier.

-  For the `primary_identifier`, this value must be 1.
+  For a book's `primary_identifier`, this value must be 1.

 ## `LinkData`

-TBD
+This class represents a document associated with this book; usually a cover image, a description, or an electronic copy of the book.
+The assumption is that this file can be downloaded by anyone without authentication, and opened up without any special tools.
+Which is to say, this is not how DRM-encrypted books are delivered--you want `FormatData` for that.

+* `href`: The URL to the file.
+* `media_type`: The media type of the file.
+* `content`: In lieu of a URL, you can provide the actual content of a file.
+This is most often used for textual descriptions of a book.
+* `rel`: The relationship between the book and the document, or 'link relation'.
+The `Hyperlink` class in [core/model.py](https://github.com/NYPL-Simplified/server_core/blob/master/model.py) defines a number of link relations, the most important being `IMAGE` (for a cover image), `DESCRIPTION` (for a textual description), and `OPEN_ACCESS_DOWNLOAD` (for a freely available copy of a book).
+* `thumbnail`: If this is an image, and you also know the URL of a smaller version of the image, you can create a `LinkData` object for the smaller version and make it the `thumbnail` of the full-size image.

 ## `MeasurementData`

-TBD
+Sometimes data sources take measurements of a book's quality, popularity, reading level, or some other numeric value.
+These values can go into `MeasurementData` objects.

+You can store as much data here as you want, but to get it to actually _do_ something you'll need to change one of the methods in the `Measurement` class in [core/model.py](https://github.com/NYPL-Simplified/server_core/blob/master/model.py).
+This stuff has to be calibrated.
+To take an obvious example, Amazon's "sales rank" and Overdrive's "popularity" both measure the same quantity (popularity), but a low sales rank means a book is very popular while a low Overdrive popularity means the opposite.

+* `quantity_measured`: The quantity being measured.
+Some popular measurements are defined in the `Measurement` class.
+  Again, adding a new type of measurement (or even an existing measurement from a new source) won't do anything.
+  The measurement values have to be calibrated, which requires changing the `Measurement` class.
+* `value`: The value of the measurement.
+* `weight`: How confident you are in the accuracy of the measurement, relative to other measurements of the same quantity from the same source.
+This should be a number from 0..1.
+* `taken_at`: The date at which the measurement was taken.
+In general, only the most recent measurement is considered.

 ## `FormatData`